aeiz/student-api-graphql/README.md

 A [GraphQL](http://graphql.org/) Wrapper for [Ellucian](http://www.ellucian.com/)'s Banner Student REST API

 ### Disclaimer
 This project is a work in progress!
+This is also just a user-contributed project.
+I am not affiliated with Ellucian.

 ## Install
 <pre>